-For more information about request filtering, see the Oracle Fusion Middleware Secure Proxy Caching and Load Balancing for Oracle Web Cache.
+For more information about request filtering, see the Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

-3.13 Oracle Web Services
+3.14 Oracle Web Services

 A Web Service is a set of functions packaged into a single application that is available to other systems on a network.
 The network can be a corporate intranet or the Internet.
 Because Web Services rely on basic, standard technologies which most systems provide, they are an excellent means for connecting distributed systems together.
 They can be shared by and used as a component of distributed Web-based applications.
 Other systems, such as customer relationship management systems, order-processing systems, and other existing back-end applications, can call a Web Service function to request data or perform an operation.